Aaron Henry (basketball): College career

 As a freshman Henry played in all 39 of Michigan State's games, starting 22 of the final 23 contests and averaging 6.1 points and 3.8 rebounds per game.
 He averaged 9 points and 5.6 rebounds during postseason play as whole and 10.4 points and 5.2 rebounds in the NCAA Tournament.
 Henry scored a season high 20 points to go with eight rebounds and six assists against LSU in the Sweet Sixteen of the 2019 NCAA tournament.

 Henry was named the 90th-best collegiate basketball player going into the 2019–20 season by CBS Sports.
 He scored 18 points in a 71–66 loss to Virginia Tech on November 25, 2019.
 On February 25, 2020, Henry scored 17 points in a 78–70 win over Iowa, and coach Tom Izzo called him the team's best player in the game.
 Henry averaged 10 points, 4.6 rebounds and 2.9 assists per game during his sophomore season.
 Following the season, he declared for the 2020 NBA draft but did not hire an agent.
 He ultimately decided to withdraw and return to Michigan State for his junior season.

 As a junior, Henry averaged 15.4 points, 5.6 rebounds and 3.6 assists per game.
 He was named to the Third Team All-Big Ten.
 Following the season he declared for the 2021 NBA draft, forgoing his remaining college eligibility.

 Professional career

 Philadelphia 76ers (2021–2022)

 After going undrafted in the 2021 NBA draft, Henry signed a two-way contract with the Philadelphia 76ers on August 8, 2021, splitting time with their G League affiliate, the Delaware Blue Coats.
 Henry was waived by the 76ers on January 11, 2022.

 Delaware Blue Coats (2022)

 On January 18, 2022, Henry was reacquired and activated by the Delaware Blue Coats.

-Metropolitans 92 (2022–present)
+Metropolitans 92 (2022–2023)

-On August 6, 2022, he has signed with Metropolitans 92 of the LNB Pro A.
+On August 6, 2022, he has signed with Metropolitans 92 of the LNB Pro A. He suffered a season-ending quadriceps injury in December 2022.

+Fighting Eagles Nagoya (2023–2025)

+On June 30, 2023, Henry signed with Fighting Eagles Nagoya of the Japanese B.League.
+On May 28, 2024, he re-signed with Fighting Eagles Nagoya.

+Nagoya Diamond Dolphins (2025–present)

+On June 11, 2025, Henry signed with Nagoya Diamond Dolphins of the Japanese B.League.